AshwinPavanKadha/Hospitality_Insights_for_AtliQ/README.md

 ## Technical & Soft Skills:
-- [x]	Mastering the Basics like cell formats, started with basic formulas like IF, SUMIF, COUNT, LOOKUPS (VLOOKUP, HLOOKUP, XLOOKUP) , INDEX & MATCH
+- [x]	Mastering the Basics like cell formats, conditinal formatting to building appealing dashboards
 - [x]	Proficiency in ETL methodology (Extract, Transform, Load) from various sources.
 - [x]	Mastered the Skills to generate a date table, clean data and transform data using Power Query.
 - [x]	Slicing & summarizing the data using Pivot table based on stake holder goal